ashay/ashay.github.io/index.md

 My name is Ashay Rane, and I work in Microsoft's AI Platforms groups as a Compiler Engineer.

-I am a Computer Science major by training, and I have had the good fortune of working either full time or as an intern at Google, Microsoft Research, Texas Advanced Computing Center (TACC), Cerebras, Galois, Groq, Salesforce.com, SAP Labs, and Symmetry Systems.
+I am a Computer Science major by training, and I previously worked either full time or as an intern at Google, Microsoft Research, Texas Advanced Computing Center (TACC), Cerebras, Galois, Groq, Salesforce.com, SAP Labs, and Symmetry Systems.

 I enjoy learning about different aspects of Systems work, and I have previously worked on building compilers, optimizing performance of scientific and industry